Overview of the DESI Legacy Imaging Surveys: Footprint

 Since the primary motivation is an extragalactic cosmological survey, additional cuts are imposed to remove those parts of the sky with the largest stellar density.
 For the survey regions closest to the Galactic center (i.e., $-90^\circ\,< l < +90^\circ$), only regions with Galactic latitude $|b| > 18^\circ$ are selected; in the Galactic anti-center, a less stringent criterion of $|b| > 14^\circ$ is imposed, allowing the survey to extend a bit closer to the Galactic plane.

-Finally, the selected footprint is modified to both avoid small holes within the survey and to avoid largely disconnected regions.
-An ``orphaned'' area of 600~deg$^2$ in the northern part of the SGC has therefore been excluded from the DESI footprint.
+Finally, the selected footprint is modified to both avoid small holes within the survey and to avoid largely disconnected regions that arise as a result of the $E(B-V)$ cuts.
+For example, an ``orphaned'' area of 600~deg$^2$ in the northern part of the SGC has therefore been excluded from the DESI footprint.

 The final footprint is shown in Figure~\ref{fig:zsfootprint}.
 The DESI spectroscopic survey is expected to observe most or all this footprint, dependent upon the level of completion of the Legacy Surveys.